MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/aad-authentication/index.md

 2. Select "Sign in with Microsoft".

 ### PlayFab AAD Limitations
-Please note that while AAD authentication is functional for individual users, including AAD token exchange for programmtic authentication, we do not currently support groups or graph.
+AAD authentication is functional for individual users, including AAD token exchange for programmtic authentication.
+It does not support groups or graph.